tus/tus-js-client/docs/api.md

 })
 ```

+## tus.Upload#storeUploadUrlForResume(uploadUrl)

+Stores the provided `uploadUrl` to the URL storage using the input file's fingerprint to allow later resume (see `tus.Upload#findPreviousUploads` or `tus.Upload#resumeFromPreviousUpload`).
+This method can be useful when your tus server automatically creates the upload resources, like when interacting with the Vimeo API.

 ## tus.Upload#findPreviousUploads()

 Query the URL storage using the input file's fingerprint to retrieve a list of uploads for the input file, which have previously been started by the user.
-If you want to resume one of this uploads, pass the corresponding object to `tus.Upload#resumeFromPreviousUpload` before calling `tus.Upload#start`.
+If you want to resume one of these uploads, pass the corresponding object to `tus.Upload#resumeFromPreviousUpload` before calling `tus.Upload#start`.

 The function returns a `Promise`, which resolves to a list with following structure: